- PhD, History, University of Pennsylvania

 Ellen Eisenberg has taught in the History Department since 1990, and holds the Dwight and Margaret Lear Chair in American History.
 She teaches courses on American and African American history since the Civil War, American social history, American Jewish history, American immigration history, the 1960s, Reconstruction, and a research seminar called History in the Archives.
 Several of her courses serve as electives for the American Ethnic Studies program.

 Ellen Eisenberg's research centers on the history of American immigrant and ethnic communities, particularly American Jewish communities.
 Since the mid-1990s, she has focused on Jews in the Pacific West, with an emphasis on relationships between Jews and other minority ethnic groups.
 She has written four monographs on Jews in the West, as well as publishing a number of articles and book chapters.
 The First to Cry Down Injustice?
 Western Jews and Japanese Removal during WWII (2008), was a National Jewish Book Award finalist.
-Her a two-volume history of Jews in Oregon was published in 2015 and 2016.
+Her two-volume history of Jews in Oregon was published in 2015 and 2016.

 American Immigration History

 History Workshop: Race and Ethnicity in the American West